Marcellis/mad-codelabs/docs/level3-example/level3-example.md

 In this course you will find the necessary steps to build this app.
 If you encounter problems you can always check the [github](https://github.com/Marcellis/madlevel3example) where you can find the whole solution.

-### Video recording

-For this example, a video recording is available.
-In the recording, an expert performs the steps below.
-The recording can be found here: [Mad level 3 Example video recording](https://www.youtube.com/watch?v=PwqOmw0X_7E&feature=youtu.be)

 ## Create a new project

 ### Using a different project template